 Step 3.
 Install phpMyAdmin on Ubuntu 16.04 LTS (Xenial Xerus).

-To installing phpMyAdmin quickly on Ubuntu 16.04 by running the following command:
+To install phpMyAdmin quickly on Ubuntu 16.04 by running the following command:

 apt-get install phpmyadmin php-mbstring php-gettext